BlakeWills/SqlStuff/AdventureWorksWorkloadGenerator/README.md

 For best results, run the workload generator on a different server.

+Note: If `parallelism` = 1, the script will run in the foreground, meaning `ctrl+c` to stop.
+If parallelism is greater than 1, _n_ number of powershell jobs will be created.
+You can stop the jobs by running `Get-Job | Stop-Job`.

 ## Extending

 You can add your own scripts by simply appending them to the `AdventureWorks2017BOLWorkload.sql` file.
 Ensure each script is seperated with `---------`.